Care & Maintenance/Outdoor Planting Instructions

 Campania’s cast stone planters can be cleaned with diluted vinegar and water or with any commercially available mild detergent.
 Use a soft cloth, sponge, or brush.
 Do not pressure wash, apply corrosive cleaners or clean with anything abrasive.
 Please note that it may take several cycles of wiping and drying before the planter is completely clean.

 Cast stone contains salts that may effloresce over time.
 You will notice a fine white powdery coating on the surface of the cast stone if the efflorescence is present in your product.
 If you wish to remove the salt deposits, we can recommend an appropriate an efflorescence cleaner.
+Contact us at 1-800-975-4022 for details.

 Proper winter care is recommended for all Campania cast stone planters for protection in environments with potential freeze-thaw cycles.